NetworkCommunication/CACO/README.md

 * run.py is the execution file.
 * Model parameter files (Actor\_ddpg, Criticddpg, etc.).

-### Pre-DDPG
+### Pre-LFU-DDPG

-DDPG algorithm variant without cache mechanism.
-This configuration removes the Bloom Filter cache management to evaluate the impact of caching on system performance.
+DDPG algorithm variant with LFU mechanism.
+This configuration uses the LFU cache management to evaluate the impact of PHT caching on system performance.

 **File description:**